 Government guidance currently permits public gardens such as ours to open for local exercise.
-For the time being, the Garden will be open Friday-Sunday, 10am – 3pm by advance booking only.
+Over the coming weeks, the Garden will be open Thursday – Sunday by advance booking only.
+Weekday opening hours are 10am-3pm and weekends 10am-3.30pm.
 You must follow government guidance when you visit in terms of who you visit with and where you can travel from – please click here for the latest information.
 You will need to book an online visit time in advance and pay when you arrive.
 We have temporarily reduced our daily visitor number to further support social distancing.

 We currently have temporary toilet facilities onsite in our main car park.
-Our Café is open, operating a simple takeaway service of hot and cold drinks, cakes and crisps 10am-2.30pm.
+Our Café is open, operating a simple takeaway service of hot and cold drinks, cakes and crisps 10am-3.30pm.
 The maze is currently closed but the play area is open.
-Last admission is at 2pm with the Garden closing at 3pm.
-Last orders will be taken in the Cafe at 2.30pm.
+Last admission is at 3pm (except at weekends when last admission is 3.30pm) with the Garden closing at 4.30pm.
+Last orders will be taken in the Cafe at 3.30pm.
 Dogs on leads are very welcome, as usual.
 We have picnic tables in the field above the car park and on the Bowling Green in the heart of the Garden.
 We are recognised by VisitEngland (the National Tourist Board of England) as a “Good to Go” attraction.

 In order to comply with current government guidance we have made the following key changes to ensure your safety.
 These include:

 – Please be sure that you are aware of and are following the latest government guidance when you visit, including when and where to wear a face mask.
 We ask you please to follow government health advice and do not visit if you are showing any symptoms of coronavirus.
 To find out more about these, please visit the NHS coronavirus pages.